 |

-Christian Science is not an exception to the general rule,
+Christian Science is not an exception to the general

-advance rapidly in the demonstration of this Science, is not possible.
+and advance rapidly in the demonstration of this Science, is not possible.

 Departing from Christian Science, some learners commend diet and hygiene.
 They